BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 Olof Kindgren wrote a Verilog plugin [here](https://github.com/fusesoc/elf-loader) for FuseSoc, that uses the standard `libelf`.
-However, it is a nightmare to compile under Windows (I don't know if it is evey possible).
+However, it is a nightmare to compile under Windows (I don't know if it is even possible).
 So my idea was different, can we write the minimal amount of code that fits our needs ?
 The ELF (Executable and Linking Format) is complicated, because it does what it's name tells: it contains what's necessary for loading